frankiannelli/serverless-workshop/reference-notes.md

 }
 ```

+Lets copy this code over to `get-notes.js` and we will finish it later

-so now lets finish off our add note handler
+First let's finish off our add note handler
 - this will be a post route and will receive the user data or item attributes in the http request body
 - now lets capture the user data from the incoming request and store that data as a new item in our dynamo db